La Venta: Altars 4 & 5

 Seven basalt "altars" were found at La Venta, including Altar 4 and Altar 5.
 These altars, roughly 2 meters high and twice as wide, feature an elaborately dressed and sculpted figure on the center front.

 The figure on Altar 4 is sitting inside what appears to be a cave or the mouth of a fantastic creature, holding a rope which wraps around the base of the altar to his right and left.
 On the left side, the rope is connected to a seated bas-relief figure.
-The right side is eroded away but is thought to be similar to the scene on the right.
+The right side is eroded away but is thought to be similar to the scene on the left.

 The consensus today is that these "altars" are thrones on which the Olmec rulers were seated during important rituals or ceremonies.
 This leads many researchers to interpret the figure at the front of Altar 4 as a ruler, who is contacting or being helped by his ancestors, the figures on either side of the altar.
 Alternatively, some believe the side figures to be bound captives.

 Altar 5 faces Altar 4 across Structure D-8 (one of the dozens of mounds at La Venta, the remains of platforms).
 Altar 5 is similar in design and size to Altar 4, except that the central figure holds an inert, perhaps dead, were-jaguar baby.
 The left side of Altar 5 features bas-reliefs of humans holding quite lively were-jaguar babies.
 Like the Altar 4, the right side of Altar 5 has been defaced.

 Some have seen child sacrifice echoed in the limp were-jaguar baby on the front of Altar 5.
 Others, however, view the tableau as a myth of human emergence or as story of a spiritual journey.

 Although less striking and displaying a lesser degree of craftsmanship, Altars 2 and 3 are similar to Altars 4 and 5.
 They each show a central figure, one with a baby and one without, and they sit facing each other on the southern edge of the Great Pyramid.